Real Life in: Johannesburg

-After a few days in Cape Town for my friends’ wedding, Leo and I made a quick stop in Johannesburg to see my family there.
+After a few days in Cape Town for my friends’ wedding, I made a quick stop in Johannesburg to see my family there.
 And when I say “quick stop” I literally mean about a day and a half!
-We stayed with my family in Sandton and borrowed my aunt’s car to do some exploring.
+I stayed with my family in Sandton and borrowed my aunt’s car to do some exploring.

-Our first stop was Rosebank Mall (I promise it wasn’t my idea ha!), where we had lunch at Tasha’s and looked around the shops for little trinkets to take home for our friends and family.
+My first stop was Rosebank Mall (I promise it wasn’t my idea ha!), where I had lunch at Tasha’s and looked around the shops for little trinkets to take home for friends and family.

 And some not-so-little trinkets

-Day two (or should I say Day 1.5) was the day we were leaving but I found some time to get my hair braided 🙂
+Day two (or should I say Day 1.5) was the day I was leaving but I found some time to get my hair braided 🙂

-And the limited time didn’t stop us from taking a quick drive back to Rosebank mall, where we heard there was an arts and crafts market on Sundays.
+And the limited time didn’t stop me from taking a quick drive back to Rosebank mall, where I heard there was an arts and crafts market on Sundays.
 The top floor of a car park had been turned into a stage for sellers to showcase their colourful wares.
-There were painters displaying their newest creations – village scenes of big-bottomed women carrying clay pots on their heads, men on bicycles, or simply abstract scenes portraying traditional South African life and heritage – also sellers of hand painted ornaments and other trinkets.
+There were painters displaying their newest creations: village scenes of big-bottomed women carrying clay pots on their heads, men on bicycles, or simply abstract scenes portraying traditional South African life and heritage.
+There were also sellers of hand painted ornaments and other trinkets.

 One of my favourites was a woman selling beautiful jewellery she made herself from traditional African prints and threads.

-The market had so many great pieces – we spent wayyyy too much money there *hides face*
+The market had so many great pieces, and I spent wayyyy too much money there *hides face*

-Then it was speedy stop at home to change and grab our bags before heading to the airport.
-I can tell you after such an action-packed few days we slept VERY well on the flight home! 😀
+Then it was speedy stop at home to change and grab my bags before heading to the airport.
+I can tell you after such an action-packed few days I slept VERY well on the flight home! 😀